Skip to main content

 • Non-profit organizations

-Choosing the wrong business entity can have financial and legal consequences, and a business lawyer can walk you through considerations to make when forming your business.
+Choosing the wrong business entity can have financial and legal consequences.
+Picking a business name that does not conflict with a pre-existing trademarkcopyright, or forms of intellectual property is also important.
+A small business lawyer can walk you through considerations to make when forming your business.

-Reason 8: Autonomy for State Business Laws Can Be Complicated
+#8: Autonomy for State Business Laws Is Complicated

-With many business entities, the things you don't or can't make choices on are decided on your behalf.
-Most states have adopted "Uniform Laws" that fill in the gaps for business entities where their charters, corporate by-laws or LLC operating agreements, and other organizing documents are silent.
-You may be subject to a whole set of laws and regulations that you don't even know exist, and a lawyer will make sure you're aware of these and handle legal issues that may arise.
+With many business entities, state law decides the things you don't or can't make choices on.
+Most states have adopted "Uniform Laws" that fill in the gaps for business entities where their charters, corporate by-laws, LLC operating agreements, and other organizing documents are silent.
+You may be subject to a set of laws and regulations you don't even know exist.
+A lawyer will make sure you're aware of these and handle legal issues that may arise.

-Reason 9: Tax Liability Can Be Costly Without Advice From a Business Lawyer
+#9: Tax Liability Is Costly Without Advice From a Business Lawyer

-Different business forms provide different tax advantages and disadvantages, and the only thing more crucial to a new business than taxes is choosing the right business formation.
+Different business forms provide different tax advantages and disadvantages.
+Choosing the right business formation is the only thing more crucial to a new business than taxes.

-Having a business or tax lawyer assess liability and help with the process of obtaining an employer identification number from the IRS can save you time, money, and future stress and complications.
+Having a business or tax lawyer assess liability and help obtain an employer identification number from the IRS can save you time, money, and future stress and complications.
 Visit FindLaw's business tax section for more information on tax law basics.

-Business attorneys can help you avoid risky situations, help minimize overall liability, and make sure you're educated about business laws you may be subject to.
+Business attorneys can help you avoid risky situations, help lessen liability, and make sure you're educated about business laws.
 To learn more about how a lawyer can help with liability issues, see Findlaw's Business Liability section.

 Was this helpful?